whynotw/rotational-data-augmentation-yolo/README.md

 	        ├── test00_030.txt
 	        └── ...

-Where `original` is directory with your images and labels.
+`original` is directory with your images and labels.
 After running `rotation.py`, rotated images and labels will be stored in `rotational`.

 ## Generate augmented data
 	python rotation.py -i DATASET_INPUT